vsch/flexmark-java/flexmark-ext-emoji/src/test/resources/ext_emoji_crash_spec.md

             parent's new indent level.
 Otherwise parsing of the children will be off.
 Right now works only for fixed4
 * [ ] Add: List syntax dependent list format behavior.
-      * [ ] GitHub enforces styleSettings.LIST_ALIGN_CHILD_BLOCKS and has a maximum for prefix
+      * [ ] GitHub enforces styleSettings.LIST_ALIGN_CHILD_BLOCKS and has a maximum for PREFIX
             marker start
       * [ ] CommonMark enforces styleSettings.LIST_ALIGN_CHILD_BLOCKS and have no maximum for
-            prefix as long as it matches the parent item's content indent
+            PREFIX as long as it matches the parent item's content indent
       * [ ]
 - [ ] Fix: Un-indent item action leaves leading indent if it was aligned to parent's left text edge.